-Staff recommended rejection of this comment.
+The Board voted to reject this comment.
 The portfolio examination is administered by the Board; and as such the Board maintains its authority to approve or disapprove portfolio competency examiners.
 It is important for the Board to maintain its authority to approve or disapprove competency examiners at any time; if the Board only reviewed competency examiners during the periodic auditing process, the Board would risk losing its ability to disapprove competency examiners that are not grading appropriately, which could lead to the Board issuing licenses to candidates who may pose a risk to patient protection.

-However, staff did recommend adding language to subdivision (c) to specify that the school is required to notify the Board if at any time a school determines that a competency examiner is unable to meet the Board's calibration standards.
+However, the Board voted unanimously to add language to subdivision (c) to specify that the school is required to notify the Board if at any time a school determines that a competency examiner is unable to meet the Board's calibration standards.
+The Board voted to modify the text accordingly.